 The combined patents across the UT System totaled 234 in 2024.
 The network of universities has held third place since the inaugural 2022 ranking.

 “The UT System provides a unique and expansive environment for interdisciplinary research and invention that addresses the grand challenges in the world today.
-It shines a spotlight on the incredible talent we have across Texas,” said Jennifer Sharpe Potter, interim vice president for research at UTSA and vice president for research at UT Health San Antonio.
+It shines a spotlight on the incredible talent we have across Texas,” said Jennifer Sharpe Potter, interim vice president for research at UTSA and senior vice president for research at UT Health San Antonio.
 “I’m proud to be part of a community that values and uplifts its researchers, enabling us to achieve this prestigious ranking year after year.”

 Among last year’s new patent holders is Stanton F. McHardy, UTSA associate professor of medicinal chemistry and director of the Center for Innovative Drug Discovery (CIDD).
 McHardy and his team secured a patent for a new formula of ammonium compounds designed to function as antimicrobial agents.
 The compounds disrupt bacterial cell membranes and may be able to interfere with intracellular processes, allowing them to treat bacterial infections and even modulate the microbiome.